Policy adopted by the Board of Trustees October 14, 1997

 Delegation of Authority

-The Board of Trustees’ responsibility for administration of the investment program is delegated to the Director and the Business Manager, who shall solicit advice from the Board Treasurer, and who shall establish written procedures for the operation of the investment program consistent with this investment policy.
-Such procedures shall include an adequate internal control structure to provide a satisfactory level of accountability.
+The Board of Trustees’ responsibility for administration of the investment program is delegated to the Treasurer, who shall establish written procedures for the operation of the investment program consistent with this investment policy.
+Such procedures shall be approved by the Board of Trustees and shall include an adequate internal control structure to provide a satisfactory level of accountability.
+In addition, the internal control procedures shall describe the responsibilities and levels of authority for key individuals involved in the investment program.

-Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion, and intelligence exercise in the management of their own affairs; not for speculation, but for investment, considering the safety of the principal as well as the probable income to be derived.
+Investments shall be made with prudence, diligence, judgment and care, under circumstances then prevailing, which knowledgeable and prudent persons acting in like capacity would use, not for speculation, but for investment, considering the safety of the principal as well as the probable income to be derived.

 All participants involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program or impair their ability to make impartial investment decisions.

-All monies collected by any officer or employee of Bethlehem Public Library shall be deposited within seven days of receipt; a record of such deposit shall be conveyed to the Business Manager.
+All monies collected by any officer or employee of Bethlehem Public Library shall be deposited within seven days of receipt, or within the time limit specified in law, whichever is shorter; a record of such deposit shall be conveyed to the Business Manager.

-The Director is responsible for supervising an internal control structure to provide assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition.
+The Treasurer, in coordination with the Board of Trustees, is responsible for establishing and maintaining an internal control structure to provide reasonable, but not absolute, assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management’s authorization, properly recorded, and managed in compliance with applicable laws and regulations.

 Designation of Depositories

-The banks and trust companies authorized for the deposit of monies up to the maximum amounts are:
+The banks and trust companies authorized for the deposit of monies, and the maximum amount which may be kept on deposit at any time are:

 Collateralizing of Deposits

-- An ‘irrevocable letter of credit” issued in favor of the Bethlehem Public Library by a federal home loan bank whose commercial paper and other unsecured short-term debt obligations are rated in the highest rating category by at least one nationally recognized statistical rating organization, as security for the payment of 100 percent of the aggregate amount of deposits and the agreed-upon interest, if any.
+- An irrevocable letter of credit issued in favor of the Bethlehem Public Library by a federal home loan bank whose commercial paper and other unsecured short-term obligations are rated in the highest rating category by at least one nationally recognized rating organization, as security for the payment of 100 percent of the aggregate amount of deposits and the agreed-upon interest, if any.

-As authorized by General Municipal Law §11, Bethlehem Public Library authorizes the Director and the Business Manager to invest monies not required for immediate expenditure for terms not to exceed its projected cash flow needs in the following types of investments:
+As provided by General Municipal Law Section 11, the Bethlehem Public Library authorizes the Treasurer, the Director or the Business Manager to invest monies not required for immediate expenditure for terms not to exceed its projected cash flow needs in the following types of investments:

-- obligations of the United States of America
+- Obligations of the United States of America (limited to T Notes and T Bills)